TedCha/spark-cluster-computer/README.md

 10.1.2.123 pi03
 ```

 While editing the hosts file, make sure to delete the localhost 127.0.0.1 instance from the file.
-The template for adding nodes to the hosts file is:
+The template for adding additional nodes to the hosts file is:

 ```
 {IP Address} {hostname}